Somehow, when I am with a man I feel so much more clear-headed than I do when I am with a woman.

 But these are minor matters.
-It’s a genuinely exciting, disturbing and – at times – flesh-creeping story, with, as estate agents say, a number of original features.
+It’s a genuinely exciting, disturbing and – on occasion – flesh-creeping story, with, as estate agents say, a number of original features.
 It feels at times as though we’re listening to late-Victorian Britain on the analyst’s couch.

 * I know that sniggering at the phrase ‘well-hung’ is no better than sniggering whenever Dr Watson ejaculates to Sherlock Holmes.
 But damnit all, a man can snigger, can’t he?